bsgriggs/mendix-usa-map/README.md

 # Features
   This widget has 2 primary use cases
-### Standard
+### Selection
   Shows a map of the USA with each state having it's own defined color.
-You can specify an on-click action that will trigger an action using the provided state object (i.e. you can click on Indiana and the action executed will be specific for Indiana).
+You can specify an on-click action that will trigger an action for that one State (i.e. you can click on Indiana and the action executed will be specific for Indiana).

 ### Heat Map
   Shows a map of the USA with each state with a variable color to show how it compares to other States.
-You can specify an on-click action that will trigger an action using the provided state object (i.e. you can click on Indiana and the action executed will be specific for Indiana).
+You can still specify an on-click action.

 # Configuration
-The following is an explaination of each configurable field.
+The following is an explaination of each configurable field and how the Heat Map colors are calculated.

 ### General Tab
   **SVG Map Title -** The value that gets set on the SVG <title> tag.
 If you'd like a title to be rendered on the page, then use the Mendix 'text' widget.